Objectives and competences

 - Basic BSc degree knowledge of SQL

-Additional information on implementation and assessment written examination (60 %)
+Additional information on implementation and assessment written exam (60%)

 Criteria for passing the exam: